MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-custom-templates.md

 >*Applies to: Azure Information Protection, Office 365*

-When the Azure Rights Management service has been [activated](activate-service.md), users are automatically able to use two default templates that make it easy for them to apply rights management policies to sensitive files that restrict access to authorized users in your organization.
-These two templates have the following rights policy restrictions:
+When the Azure Rights Management service has been [activated](activate-service.md), users are automatically able to use two default templates.
+These templates make it easy for them to apply rights management policies to sensitive files that restrict access to authorized users in your organization.
+The two templates have the following rights policy restrictions:

 -   Read-only viewing for the protected content